aws/aws-toolkit-common/telemetry/telemetryformat.md

 # Telemetry Format

 Telemetry definitions are made up of json files that live in `definitions`.
 Files are merged together at build time.
 They output one file in the target language that can call the platform specific telemetry client.
-Each platform's generator has platform specific tweaks in  the to generate a final telemetry file, see each platform's readme for more details.

 ## Format